 Fees and similar

 No tuition fees are charged by Linköping University to EuMIGS double-degree students, whether EU-citizens or not.
-However, should a non-EU double degree student choose to take elective courses at other LiU departments or programs than the host program, tuition fees may apply.
+However, should a non-EU double degree student choose to take elective courses at other LiU departments or programmes than the host programme, tuition fees may apply.

 A degree certificate is issued by the Faculty Board on request.
 A Diploma Supplement will be attached to the degree certificate.

-Nomination and application procedure for pre-selected incoming EuMiGS candidates
+Nomination and application procedure for pre-selected incoming candidates

 - Application deadline April 15